JuliaTagBot/Estuaries.jl/doc/DataStreams2.md

 These are analogous to `Data.streamfrom`.

 ### Typing
-When streaming one field at a time, a single `convert(Tsnk, val)` is called in `Data.stream!` where `Tsnk` is the element type of the sink column and `val` is the output of `Data.streamfrom`.
-If this would fail, users are required to compensate for this using the `transforms` dictionary (`DataStreams` won't make any further guesses about how to achieve the conversion.
+When streaming one field at a time, a single `convert(Tsnk, val)` for each element is called in `Data.stream!` where `Tsnk` is the element type of the sink column and `val` is the output of `Data.streamfrom`.
+If this would fail, users are required to compensate for this using the `transforms` dictionary
+(`DataStreams` won't make any further guesses about how to achieve the conversion).

 When streaming one column (or partial column) at a time, a single `convert(Data.vectortype(snk, Tsnk), val)` is called in `Data.stream!` where `Tsnk` is the element type of the sink column and `val` is the output (vector) from `Data.streamfrom`.
 As with sources, `Data.vectortype(snk, Tsnk)` will default to